NISH1001/playx/README.md

 optional arguments:
   -h, --help            show this help message and exit -p, --play-cache      Play all songs from the cache.
+  -db, --dump-billboard
+                        Dump all chart names to '~/.playx/logs/billboard':
+                        This is to check if the song name is in billboard chart list while calling the playx to play songs from billboard playlist
   -n, --no-cache        Don't download the song for later use.
   -d, --dont-cache-search
                         Don't search the song in the cache.